flabdev/Spring-Boot-Starter/README.md

 where sonarqube is running http://localhost:9000 go to your project and See the status of code

 ## Prerequisite

+The following prerequisites are required for the template to function properly:
-JAVA 17 or Higher Version
+ * Java 17 or above
+ * Gradle 8.x

-MySql 8.x Version
+ * MySql 8.x

-SonarQube 9.9 Version
+ * SonarQube 9.9

-Gradle 8.x version

-Checkstyle 7.8.1 version
+ * Checkstyle 7.8.1

-PMD 6.37.0 version
+ * Pmd 6.37.0

-MySql 8.x Version

-SonarQube 9.9 Version

-STS or IntelliJ Idea or Eclipse IDE
+## Setup

 **Clone the project to specified folder and import it into Your Favourite IDE**